TAOISM: Three Approaches to Power and the Taoisms That Follow

 3. See if the following question definitely brings up some name you know of:

-“Is there any specific person in your past who really transgressed against the precept: ‘Honor and help your parents’?”
+“Is there any specific person in your past who really transgressed against the precept: ‘Flourish and prosper’?”

 If no name comes up then go to step 4. if a name has come up, then continue with step 3 as follows: